komsan-k/SCI-103/lab/lab-Circular Motion/README.md

 ## 📥 Submission Checklist

+- ✅ Plot angular displacement, velocity, and acceleration as functions of time
-- ✅ VPython script file (.py or .vpy)
+- ✅ VPython script file (.py)
 - ✅ Screenshots of simulation and vector arrows
 - ✅ Notes on theoretical verification (velocity, acceleration)
-- ✅ Graphs of angular displacement or acceleration over time

 ---